algosup/2022-Project-Artificial-Intelligence-Group-E/Documents/Functional_Specifications.md

 ### Configuration

+- You need a nanocomputer[^1] like 'Raspberry PI' or 'Arduino'

 ### Non Functional Requirements

 - Other languages should be detected.
+- Calculate the percentage of languages spoken

 ### Privacy & Security

 Regarding the privacy, only one data sample will be stored in order to analyze it, and will be instantly deleted when we get the next sample, and the last sample will be erased when the device will be booted.
 The device might be connected to Internet, in order to have a remote interface.

-### Terminology

 ### Our Functional Specifications